pingcap/blog/tidb-lite-a-simpler-way-to-unit-test-golang-database-code.md

 In contrast, when we use tidb-lite for our unit testing, we only need to focus on whether the return result of the function is correct—not the order of execution of each operation of the function.

-## tidb-lite: a simpler alternative
+## tidb-lite: a simpler alternative to unit test Golang database-related code

 **One of the most important advantages of tidb-lite over go-sqlmock is simplicity.** You can run a TiDB instance directly in the code instead of starting a MySQL or TiDB instance before running the unit test.
 This ensures that the unit test does not depend on the external environment.
 And, in contrast to go-sqlmock, we don't need to write a lot of complex or redundant test code.
 We can focus on the correctness of the function.